SIJ Range of Motion

-In a study of the posterior superior iliac spines, using photostereogrammetry, Grieve found range of motion to be between 5 and 8 mm for the pain free women and as little as 1mm to 16 mm, for women in pain, indicating hypo or hyper mobility.
-This method should allow some, possibly significant, error because it used markers on skin over the posterior superior sacroiliac spines and x-rayed the positions of the bones relative to the markers.
+In a study of the posterior superior iliac spines, using photostereogrammetry, Grieve found a range of motion to be between 5 and 8 mm for the pain-free women and as little as 1mm to 16 mm, for women in pain, indicating hypo or hypermobility.
+This method should allow some, possibly significant, error because it used markers on the skin over the posterior superior sacroiliac spines and x-rayed the positions of the bones relative to the markers.

 Both In-Vivo and In-Vitro Studies

 In addition, Goode did a comprehensive search of the literature for the quantity of movement of the sacroiliac joint in both in-vivo and in-vitro studies.
 Of 118 manuscripts, he eliminated 111 based on concerns for transferability or validity due to missing elements of procedural design.
 His review of the remaining 7 well-designed studies demonstrated that “Rotation ranged between -1.1 to 2.2 degrees along the X-axis, -0.8 to 4.0 degrees along the Y-axis, and -.05 to 8.0 degrees along the Z-axis.
 Translation ranged between -0.3 to 8.0 millimeters (mm) along the X-axis, -0.2 to 7.0 mm along the Y-axis, -0.3 to 6.0 mm along the Z-axis.”